Both testaments are essential, each shedding light and understanding on the other.

 But Old Testament study is also rewarding and spiritually-enriching.

-The Old Testament, rightly so, is sometimes referred to as the First Testament.
+The Old Testament is sometimes referred to as the First Testament, and rightly so.
 For it is not old, in the sense of being out-dated or irrelevant.
 Christ himself, in speaking of the Old Testament, said:

 You study the Scriptures, because you think that in them you will find eternal life.
 And these very Scriptures speak about me! — John 5:39.